ilikeyoua/gitskills/README.md

-# gitskillscreating a new breanch is quick
+# gitskillscreating a new breanch is quick AND dimple